ttannerma/expensify-app/readme.md

 # Expensify App

-Indecision app lets you add todo's and then you can let the app decide what you should do!
+Expensify app helps you to track your expenses.

 # Getting started